ignorantrahul/get_mvc/README.md

 ### GET_MCV

-A Larvel artisan command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects.
+A Larvel artisan command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects using GetX.

 ## Installation